-CAT preparation is incomplete without mock test practice.
+CAT 2026 preparation will be incomplete without mock test practice.
 But how many CAT mock tests to attempt for a good score?
 This is a common question among CAT aspirants.
-Let’s understand.
+Let’s understand how many and what type of CAT mock tests to practice for scoring high.

 Most of the CAT toppers would recommend practicing mock tests in a good number so that you have the experience of all types of questions asked and nothing comes as a surprise to you in the actual exam.